Jane Taylour: Campaigning for women's suffrage

-Jane Taylour addressed gave public lectures and lecture tours on women's suffrage in London, the North-East of England and in Scotland.
+Jane Taylour addressed the general public on the topic of women's suffrage in London, the North-East of England and in Scotland.

-In 1869 Clementia Taylor asked Taylour to undertake a lecture tour, and from 1870 she gave public lectures throughout Scotland and Northeast England campaigning for women's equality and suffrage, as the honorary secretary of the Galloway Branch of the National Society for Women's Suffrage.
+In 1869 Clementia Taylor asked Taylour to undertake a lecture tour, and from 1870 she gave public lectures throughout Scotland and north-east England campaigning for women's equality in education, employment and suffrage.

-Within a year, Taylour had spoken in a voluntary capacity at 41 public meetings, as stated by Priscilla McLaren at a London women's suffrage conference.
+Within a year, Taylour had spoken in a voluntary capacity at 41 public meetings, as stated by Priscilla Bright McLaren at a London women's suffrage conference.
 These meetings were chaired by local magistrates, county sheriffs, clergy or influential men, and the outcomes were petitions to Parliament for women's votes for women.

 Taylour sent in a petition in favour of Jacob Bright's Bill to remove women's electoral disabilities.
 She was described by women's rights activist Clementia Taylor as "the energetic little woman from Stranraer".
-But she was also described after a talk in Wigtown that "her composition is chaste and elegant, her voice is distinct and agreeable, and her manner attractive and graceful."
 Taylour did not believe that women were aiming to compete with men, but was aware that women could be exploited by 'wicked and unprincipled men' for example by losing their rights upon marriage.
 She said:

 We do not want to usurp anything, or do anything unseemly or out of order, but to do our proper part in helping on the world's reform – helping with a woman's power, in a woman's way, with all that is wise, elevating, humane and holy.

 Her talk at Kirkwall was so convincing that the chairperson, Provost Bain whose belief that parliament would look after women's interests without their enfranchisement, was 'considerably shaken' as he said when he thanked Taylour for the 'tact, eloquence, and singularly lucid manner in which she has advanced the claims of her sex.'

 By 1873 she had delivered over 150 lectures in Scotland.
 Women's suffrage committees were formed in the Highlands and Moray towns of Tain, Dingwall, Forres, Elgin, Banff, Invergordon, Nairn and Dunkeld as a result of Taylour and McLaren's campaigns.